bpicori/raft/README.md

 - `rm <key>` - Remove a key-value pair
 - `incr <key>` - Increment a numeric value
 - `decr <key>` - Decrement a numeric value
+- `keys` - Get all keys in the storage

 ## List Operations